Operation Tabarin: 1st year – Antarctic summer 1943/44 and winter 1944

 Both bases made meteorological observations, transmitted twice a day to the meteorological station in Stanley, and sea ice observations during the winter.
 At Deception Island upper air observations were made using meteorological balloons.
 A geological survey was also undertaken, and aspects of glaciology and physiography observed.
 At Port Lockroy scientific work began in early May with the collection of rock samples from the foot of Jabet Peak and Savoia Peak.
-A botanical survey was made by Lamb, mainly of lichens, that included the discovery of a number of unrecorded species, including Verrucaria serpuloides, the only known true marine lichen, thus making a considerable contribution to the taxonomy of Antarctic lichens.
+A botanical survey was made by Lamb, mainly of lichens, that included the discovery of a number of unrecorded species, including Verrucaria serpuloides, the then only known true marine lichen, thus making a considerable contribution to the taxonomy of Antarctic lichens.
 During the winter the nine men practised skiing, prepared equipment for planned field trips and Taylor carried out local mapping work.
 In September a party of four, man hauling two sledges, undertook a topographic survey of Wiencke Island over 25 days, in challenging terrain and poor weather conditions.
 As spring advanced Lamb took advantage of the low tides and melting snow to conduct an ecological study of the local beaches, Marr encouraging the others to collect zoological specimens.
 On 18 November Lamb led a field party back to Blyth Point (on Wiencke Island) to complete his botanical collecting there.
 Bird and lichen specimens were gathered, the former for the needs of the British Museum (Natural History).